 Coauthor(s): Eric Engstrom.

 We propose an extension of standard asymmetric volatility models in the generalized autoregressive conditional heteroskedasticity (GARCH) class that admits conditional non-Gaussianities in a tractable fashion.
 Our "bad environment-good environment" (BEGE) model utilizes two gamma-distributed shocks and generates a conditional shock distribution with time-varying heteroskedasticity, skewness, and kurtosis.
 The BEGE model features nontrivial news impact curves and closed-form solutions for higher-order moments.
 In an empirical application to stock returns, the BEGE model outperforms standard asymmetric GARCH and regime-switching models along several dimensions.

 Bekaert, Geert, and Eric Engstrom.
 "Bad Environments, Good Environments: A Non-Gaussian Asymmetric Volatility Model."
-Columbia Business School, 2013.
+Journal of Econometrics (forthcoming).